-^{} In Improvements to HKFRSs issued in October 2008, the HKICPA amended paragraph IG13 and removed 'total interest income' as a component of finance costs.
-This amendment removed an inconsistency with paragraph 32 of HKAS 1 Presentation of Financial Statements, which precludes the offsetting of income and expenses (except when required or permitted by a HKFRS).
+^{} In Improvements to IFRSs issued in May 2008, the Board amended paragraph IG13 and removed 'total interest income' as a component of finance costs.
+This amendment removed an inconsistency with paragraph 32 of IAS 1 Presentation of Financial Statements, which precludes the offsetting of income and expenses (except when required or permitted by an IFRS).

-Assets measured at fair value Fair value measure the reporting Level 1
+Assets measured at fair value Fair value measurement at the end of the reporting period using: Level 1 Level 2 Level 3

-Description 31 Dec CU CU CU
+Description 31 Dec 20X2 CU million CU million CU million

-20X2 million million million

 Financial assets at fair value

-through profit or loss Trading securities Trading derivatives Available-for-sale financial 100 40 55 5
+through profit or loss

+Trading securities 100 40 55 5

-39 17 20 2
+Trading derivatives 39 17 20 2

+Available-for-sale financial

+assets

-assets Equity investments Total 75 30 40 5
+Equity investments 75 30 40 5

-214 87 115 12
+Total 214 87 115 12

-(Note: For liabilities, a similar tab le might be presented.)